crillab/gophersat/README.md

 It can also solve MAXSAT problems, and pseudo-boolean decision and optimization problems.

+## Version 1.3

+Gophersat's last stable version is version 1.3.
+It is a minor update, adding the ability to access the underlying solver when dealing with MAXSAT problems.

 ## Version 1.2: Explainable AI: UNSAT certification, MUS extraction

-Gophersat's last stable version is version 1.2.
-It now includes a way to understand UNSAT instances, both by providing RUP certificates when a problem is UNSAT and by providing the ability to extract unsatisfiable subsets of the formula.
+Gophersat version 1.2 includes a way to understand UNSAT instances, both by providing RUP certificates when a problem is UNSAT and by providing the ability to extract unsatisfiable subsets of the formula.
 A vew bugs were also corected, and the support for incremental SAT solving was improved.

 To learn more about these functionalities, you can check the [tutorial about UNSAT certificates and MUSes](mus.md).